 Terry Mason Moore is an attorney and tribal judge with expertise in Class III and II gaming, taxation, internal controls, and compliance as well as commercial transactions, economic development, financing and contracts.
 She has nearly 30 years of professional experience in legal, financial, and management issues.
 Most recently she served as Assistant Principal Chief of the Osage Nation in 2014.
 Terry Mason Moore is an enrolled member of the Osage Nation of Oklahoma.

-Tyler B. Pearson is with the Realty Management Division of Goldman Sachs, in Dallas, TX.
-He was previously an equity research associate at Stephens Incorporated in Nashville Tennessee.
-A recent law school graduate of the University of Oklahoma, Mr. Pearson has expertise in equity research and analysis.
-Tyler B. Pearson is a member of the Cherokee Nation.
+Tyler B. Pearson is currently an Associate at Argonaut Private Equity.
+His previous experience includes investment analysis for the Realty Management Division of Goldman Sachs, in Dallas, TX and a position as an equity research associate at Stephens Incorporated in Nashville, Tennessee.
+Mr. Pearson received his J.D. from the University of Oklahoma College of Law in 2013 and is a member of the Cherokee Nation.

-Eldon Shiffman currently serves as the treasurer and Chief Investment Officer (CIO) of the Santa Ynez Band of Chumash Indians.
-He has over thirty years of experience as a fiduciary, investment management, and real estate.
+Eldon Shiffman recently retired from his position as the treasurer and Chief Investment Officer (CIO) of the Santa Ynez Band of Chumash Indians.
+He has over thirty years of experience as a fiduciary, in trust and investment management, and in real estate.

-Starlyn R. Tourtillott works as Senior Counsel for the Stockbridge-Munsee Community, Band of Mohican Indians.
+Starlyn R. Tourtillott currently serves as Assistant Tribal Attorney for the Menomee Indian Tribe of Wisconsin.
+Previously she worked as Senior Counsel for the Stockbridge-Munsee Community, Band of Mohican Indians.
 She has special expertise in fee to trust processing, Tribal code development, taxation and economic issues.
 She is a member of the Wisconsin State Bar Association, Indian Law Section, and has served as a past Board Member of the National Tribal Land Association.
 Starlyn Tourtillott is an enrolled member of the Little Shell Chippewa Tribe of Montana and a direct descendant of Menominee Indian Tribe of Wisconsin and Stockbridge-Munsee, Band of Mohican Indians.

 Leilani Wilson Walkush is a senior consultant with Breakwater Investment Group in Everett Washington where she provides independent investment consulting to Native American communities.
 She is a fiduciary advisor working with Tribal retirement and trust accounts, and has a focus on financial literacy.
 Ms. Walkush is an enrolled member of the Central Council of Tlingit and Haida Tribes of Alaska and is a member of Champagne and Aishihik First Nations (Canada).